collectionspace/csible/README.md

 CSIBLE
 ======

 Use Ansible to interact with the CollectionSpace backend REST API.
-Using Ansible in this way is crude for detailed, branching operations, but effective for straightforward batch jobs (such as delete and import).
+Using Ansible in this way is crude for detailed, branching operations, but can be effective for straightforward batch jobs (such as delete and import).

+For more advanced use cases see [csapi](https://github.com/mark-cooper/csapi) and [cscli](https://github.com/mark-cooper/cscli).

 Configuration file
 ------------------